acrolinx/acrolinx-coding-guidance/README.md

-# How to Integrate with Acrolinx
+# How to Build with Acrolinx

-## About This Document
+## About this Documentation

-This document includes instructions for developing Acrolinx checking integrations.
+This documentation aims to help you build Acrolinx checking integrations.

-This documentation targets developers who want to integrate one of the following Acrolinx checking features:
+It targets developers who want to build Acrolinx checking features:

 - Sidebar
 - automated check
 - batch check

-Before you [start a new project](https://support.acrolinx.com/hc/en-us/categories/10209837818770-Build-With-Acrolinx), first take the time to browse this document.
+Before you [start a new project](https://support.acrolinx.com/hc/en-us/categories/10209837818770-Build-With-Acrolinx), take the time to browse this document.

 ## Before You Start